ZafeerMahmood/jsdocs-snippets/README.md

 1. Open a JavaScript, JSX, or framework-specific file.
 2. Type `jsdoc` (or specific framework prefix) and trigger the snippet.
-3. The JSDoc comment template will be inserted with placeholders for easy documentation.

 ## Snippet Structure